 Laser Access Protocols

 Read the Safety details, Preparing and Soldering instructions at this link.
-Follow these guidelines for proper use.
+Follow OSU safety guidelines for proper use.

 General 3D Printing Safety

 Notify coworkers before beginning non-routine and hazardous work.